I am Johnny Peck.

 Symfony Connect I've used Symfony along with Doctrine ORM (Object Relational Mapper) extensively.

-YouTube - Johnny Peck I got into hornets unexpectedly and developed processes with python, ffmpeg and others to manage terabytes of video footage.
+YouTube - Johnny Peck I got into hornets unexpectedly and developed processes with Python, FFmpeg and others to manage terabytes of video footage.
 Annotated data with CVAT.
 Trained YOLO vision models to watch bald faced hornets.

 OpenSea Who didn't make an NFT?
 You don't have your own non-fungible tokens?
 I made a few for the Steampunk Circus/CarnivAI along with some tongue in cheek pudgy goblins and put them up on OpenSea.
 I was hoping to fund my new GPU requirements.